Once your organization reaches a certain size, building a strong workplace culture needs to become more organized and formalized.

 All Staff—This is an overlapping group.
 Always the clinical staff attends.
 Sometimes support staff do as well, depending on the topic.
 We will only have the clinical staff attend when the focus is on clinical training.
 When we are going over administrative changes, then we have everyone attend.

 Why so many meetings?
-To build culture
+Building culture is an investment

 Our meeting schedule allows us to have a balance of deliberation and responsiveness as things come along requiring change.
 And the variety of overlapping configurations allows people to get to know each other and the leadership to respond pretty deeply and quickly to most things that come along.
 We are actively building our culture this way.